mnl359/workshop-terraform/README.md

 - ansible 2.9.2
 - GitHub
 - git (git version 2.21.0 (Apple Git-122.2))
+- SSH
-- AWS (under free tier, but it is your responsibility any cost you may incur)
+- AWS (under free tier, but it is your responsibility of any cost you may incur)
 - aws-cli/1.16.230
 - Amazon EC2
 - Amazon Elastic Load Balancing